leap-stc/ml4esm-workshop/index.md

 </div>

 <div class="speaker">
-<h2>Margarita Geleta <br> (UC Berkeley & Stanford University)</h2>
+<h2>Laura Mansfield <br> (Stanford University)</h2>

-<div class="speaker-img"><div style="background-image: url('photos/MargaritaGeleta.jpeg')"></div></div>
+<div class="speaker-img"><div style="background-image: url('photos/LauraMansfield.jpg')"></div></div>

-<p><a href="https://margaritageleta.github.io">Margarita Geleta (she/her)</a> is a Ph.D. student at the University of California, Berkeley, affiliated with Berkeley AI Research (BAIR) and the Stanford Biomedical Data Science Department (Stanford DBDS).
-She
-has led research on multimodal deep steganography at the Image Processing Group (UPC), developed algorithms for genotype compression, simulation, and imputation in the Bustamante Lab at the Stanford School of Medicine, and interned at Amazon.com as an Applied Scientist.
-In addition to teaching at UPC, UC Irvine, and tech academies, Margarita has organized workshops and career fairs with +200 participants and co-organized Europe’s biggest student hackathon with +700 participants.
+<p><a href="https://profiles.stanford.edu/laura-mansfield">Laura Mansfield (she/her)</a> is a postdoctoral researcher at
+Stanford University.
+Her research focuses on Bayesian statistics and machine learning methods for the development of subgrid-scale gravity wave parameterizations in climate models, in order to improve the representation of stratospheric dynamics.
+She works on both the calibration and uncertainty quantification of conventional and on machine learning parameterizations.
+She completed her Ph.D. in Gaussian processes for climate change projection from the University of Reading and Imperial College London in 2021.
+She is the convener for the AGU session on Machine Learning Subgrid-Scale Parameterizations.
 She will be participating virtually.</p>

-<b>geleta [at] berkeley [dot] edu</b>
+<b>lauraman [at] stanford [dot] edu</b>
-<b><a href="https://scholar.google.com/citations?hl=en&user=jv-xu10AAAAJ">Google Scholar</a></b>
+<b><a href="https://scholar.google.com/citations?hl=en&user=edNb_cUAAAAJ">Google Scholar</a></b>
 </div>